Thermal Energy Lesson: Key Concepts and Applications

 Second Law of Thermodynamics

 The Second Law of Thermodynamics introduces the concept of entropy, a measure of the disorder or randomness in a system, and states that in any energy transfer or transformation, the total entropy of a closed system will increase over time.
 This law reflects the natural tendency for systems to evolve towards a state of greater disorder or randomness.
-It explains why certain processes are irreversible and why energy transformations are never 100% efficient.
+It explains why certain processes are irreversible and why energy transformations are not usually 100% efficient.

 For example